redhat-cop/openshift-migration-best-practices/troubleshooting.md

 ## Note on labels applied to help track what was migrated

-When quiescing a source application, MTC will annotate the original replica count on the deployment object for reference:
+While quiescing a source application, MTC annotates the original replica count on the deployment object for reference:

 ```
 apiVersion: extensions/v1beta1